caltechlibrary/cloud-init-examples/InvenioRDM-setup.md

     invenio-cli services setup
 ```

 Now edit the 'invenio.cfg' file to add your VM IP address.
 In this example mine was 192.168.64.8; please change this to the IP for your VM.
+You can
+get the IP address of the VM from running `multipass info invenio` on
+your host machine.

 ```
 APP_ALLOWED_HOSTS = ['0.0.0.0', 'localhost', '127.0.0.1', '192.168.64.8']